faku99/Hyper-Tearful-Transfer-Protocol/README.md

 ### Configuration

-We first tried the method shown in the webcasts but we weren't really happy with the result as it required to inspect the containers and it use a pretty *dirty* solution to create the `.conf` file.
+We first tried the method shown in the webcasts but we weren't really happy with the result as it required to inspect the containers and it uses a pretty *dirty* solution to create the `.conf` file.
 We chose to work with the network offered by Docker and its internal DNS.

 We can create multiple [Docker networks](https://docs.docker.com/engine/userguide/networking/#user-defined-networks) in the Docker machine.
 The container can join this network with a name.
 Then the network has an internal DNS which is useful in our case so we don't have to bother with containers IPs.